Have you heard the one about the company that decided to plan a “Phishing trip” for their employees?

 These seemingly innocuous clicks ultimately led to a protected health information (phi) breach of nearly 21.000 individuals who are on medical assistance.

-Then in August, a similar occurence happened.
-An employee of Gold Coast Health Plan, a CA-based pharmaceutical company, was fooled into clicking on a phishing email which provided attackers access to their account.
+Then in August, a similar occurrence happened.
+An employee of Gold Coast Health Plan, a CA-based pharmaceutical company, was fooled into clicking on a phishing email that provided attackers access to their account.
 Gold Coast Health is now reporting that 37,000 Health Plan members had their PHI exposed.